 If you would like to apply for a place in our Living Learning Community, please do this after you have applied for your University accommodation - apply here.

-Candidates are invited to nominate an item of such work - it may be poetry or prose, for example, or a painting, a portfolio of photographs, a piece of music or handicraft etc; or an activity - a theatrical production, a performance in a play, an instrumental recital etc. The range of acceptable offerings is intended to be as wide, as welcoming, as possible.
+Candidates are invited to nominate an item of such work - it may be poetry or prose, for example, or a painting, a portfolio of photographs, a piece of music of handicraft; or an activity - a theatrical production, a performance in a play, or an instrumental recital for example.
+The range of acceptable offerings is intended to be as wide and welcoming as possible.